YFT is a team of people who have been to remote villages in Africa, have seen the needs, and want to help.

 "As thousands gathered to hear the teachings of Jesus Christ, His disciples realized that the crowd was getting hungry and asked Him to send them away so they could get something to eat.
 He responded by saying "You feed them."
 A small boy brought a basket containing five loaves of bread and two fish to Jesus; He gave thanks, broke and gave the food to the disciples to set before the people.
 They all ate and were satisfied, and the disciples picked up twelve basketfuls of broken pieces that were left over."

-The You Feed Them team is hopeful that, as with the little boy, we bring what we have, and God blesses and multiplies it so that many who are hungry, are fed.
+The You Feed Them team is hopeful that, as with the little boy, together with those who support these projects, that when we bring what we have, God blesses and multiplies it so that many who are hungry, are fed.